rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-09-fun-fun-function.md

 emoji: 🤓
 ---

-If you are a beginner to intermediate programmer like me, you&rsquo;ve got to check out the [funfunfunction][fun-fun-function] YouTube channel.
+If you are kind of a n00b programmer like me, you&rsquo;ve got to check out the [funfunfunction][fun-fun-function] YouTube channel.

 **Protip: watch his videos in order!** The videos will make the most sense when you watch them sequentially.